apache/apisix/docs/en/latest/FAQ.md

 If using a proxy doesn't solve this problem, you can add `--verbose` option during installation to see exactly how slow it is.
 Excluding the first case, only the second that the `git` protocol is blocked.
 Then we can run `git config --global url."https://".insteadOf git://` to using the 'HTTPS' protocol instead of `git`.

-## How to support gray release via APISIX?
+## How to support gray release via Apache APISIX?

 An example, `foo.com/product/index.html?id=204&page=2`, gray release based on `id` in the query string in URL as a condition：